 Examples

-To truly understand Expression.Evaluate, we’re going to dive into a series of practical examples.
+To better understand Expression.Evaluate, we’ll to dive into a series of examples.

-Picture this: you have a text value containing a simple mathematical operation.
-Typically, introducing text to Power Query would yield a text result.
+Imagine you have a text value containing a simple mathematical operation.
+Typically, using a text value would return a text result.
 But what if you want the engine to compute the mathematical operation within your text?
-That’s where Expression.Evaluate is useful.
+That’s where Expression.Evaluate can help.

 Consider this line of code: